Celts Overview- Edinburgh to Killarney

 Frank Delaney’s Ireland tells the tale of a young boy, Ronan O’Mara, whose life is transformed by a wandering Seanchai — a master of Ireland’s ancient oral tradition.
 Set in 1950s rural Ireland, this lyrical novel celebrates storytelling, memory, and the enduring spirit of a land shaped by legend and history.

-Celts History – Edinburgh to Dublin
+Celts History – Edinburgh to Killarney

 They Wrote in Legends, Not in Stone: The Story of the Celts